ENGAGEMENT RING Q&A

 Timeline: You should give yourself 6-8 weeks from your proposal date to begin the engagement ring process.
 Custom settings can take anywhere from 2-4 weeks to create after your diamond has been selected.
 All SevenJune rings are made by hand in Los Angeles.

 Budget: Put together a number that you are comfortable spending, while acknowledging that this is a once-in-a-lifetime purchase and potential family heirloom.
 Also, keep in mind that you will be responsible for insurance and wedding bands.
 Unfortunately, we cannot accommodate requests for financing.
-All jobs are 50% deposit and 50% COD.
+We accept wire transfer, cashier's check, and credit card payments.
+The center stone is invoiced on selection.
+The second payment is for the mounting, approximately 4 weeks later.
 Start saving as soon as possible and don’t let anyone pressure you.
 Take your time so that you have a healthy budget to work with.
-SevenJune custom bridal starts at 5k.

 Style: You know your partner.
 Are they romantic or sporty?
 Showy or reserved?
 Fashion forward or classic?
 Do they wear a lot of yellow gold jewelry or more white metals?
 Make note of their preferences and any details that can help tailor the ring to their taste.
 Enlist the help of a friend to get some intel on styles or diamond shapes that they like.
 Our advice on design is to keep it simple and timeless.
 Trends come and go, but this ring is forever.